DHTMLX/gantt-docs/data/desktop/loading.md

 }}

-Specifying data properties
+Specifying Data Properties
 -------------------------

 A data source for the Gantt chart is an object that stores 2 types of information:

 - **tasks** - the items of tasks.
 - **links** - the items of dependency links.

-If you use a database, we recommend to have 2 separate tables to store data: one for tasks and one for links.
+If you use a [database](desktop/loading.md#standarddatabasestructure), we recommend to have 2 separate tables to store data: one for tasks and one for links.

 <h3 id="task_properties">Properties of a task object</h3>

 <ul>
 	<li><b><i>Mandatory properties</i></b></li>